huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Let your heart speak.
 Listen to your instinct.
+If your heart isn’t in it, don’t start it.
 Grab the opportunity when it presents itself, and then give it your all.